I'm Alright (Jo Dee Messina album)

 I'm Alright is the second studio album by American country music singer Jo Dee Messina.
 It was released in 1998.
 Her highest selling album to date, it has been certified 2× Platinum for U.S. sales of two million copies.
 The album produced the singles "I'm Alright", "Bye, Bye", and "Stand Beside Me" — all of which reached Number One on the Billboard Hot Country Songs charts — as well as a cover of Dottie West's "A Lesson in Leaving" (titled "Lesson in Leavin'") and "Because You Love Me".
 Respectively, these last two singles reached #2 and #8 on the country charts.

+Musical style and composition

+I'm Alright has been described as a contemporary country and adult contemporary album that follows the musical formula of her self-titled debut album, incorporating pop music instrumentation compared to the style of Celine Dion.